CAMPS, SUMMER PROGRAMS, CONTESTS, ETC.

 Lions of Michigan Youth Exchange program offer summer opportunities for students to travel and expand their knowledge of family and community life in other cultures.
 Young people between the ages of 17 and 21 may participate.
 Must be in good health, both mentally and physically, and be willing to learn new customs and cultures.
 Deadline is Sept 30th.
 For more information, please email [email protected].

 Announcing the University of Michigan Medical School’s Summer Science Academy.
 Program dates are in June.
 The deadline for application is February 1, and the application can be found atwww.med.umich.edu/medschool/ssa/.

 Alexander Hamilton Citizenship Achievement Award: Open to juniors with a strong record of community service and academic studies.
 Applications can be found at www.hamiltonfriends.org, and the deadline is April 15.

 MSU Office of Gifted and Talented Education:

 The MI/Shiga, Japan Exchange Program for students grades 9 – 11, sends 20 MI students to stay with a host family in the prefecture, or state, of Shiga in Japan.
 Students depart from MI in late June, returning in early July.
 During your stay, you’ll be introduced to the Japanese educational system, family life and all aspects of Japanese culture.
-While previous study of Japanese language is helpful, it is not necessary in order to participate in the program.
+While the previous study of the Japanese language is helpful, it is not necessary in order to participate in the program.
 MI students will then host their Japanese students in their homes in September.
 For application information and review the Shiga program.

 Cornell University Summer Programs: several summer programs for high school students who excel in math and science, and want to learn more about careers in engineering.
 For more information, visit www.engineering.cornell.edu.